ananyaprak/GroupProject/README.md

 **Name of Project:** Crossle: Sprint!\
 **Team Members:** Ananya Prakash, Zachary Bricken\
-**Dependencies:** Xcode 13.4.1, Swift 5.6.1, FirebaseAuth\
+**Dependencies:** Xcode 13.4.1, Swift 5.6.1, FirebaseAuth

 **Special Instructions:**
 - Use iPhone 13 Pro Max Simulator in Portrait Mode
-- You’re welcome to use this account to login, or create your own:
-  - Email: a@a.com
-  - PW: aaaaaaa (basically a x7)
+- Puzzle answers are listed here: https://docs.google.com/document/d/1q9Zl8nX0a1lPkDyOhJu2InKX8qoFwc27mOWnSGZjfmk/edit?usp=sharing

 **Required Feature Checklist**\
 Some features have been omitted due to 2 of our members dropping the class (with permission from the Professor)